 Mega Backdoor Roth 401(k)

 A mega backdoor Roth 401(k) is a great strategy for those looking to maximize their Roth 401(k) contributions.
-In order to take advantage of this strategy, one must generally be self-employed or have a business with no full-time employees other than the owner(s) or spouse(s) of the owner(s) in order to be eligible to establish a Solo 401(k) plan.
-Unfortunately, the mega backdoor Roth IRA strategy would not typically work in an employee 401(k) plan because unless a majority of employees do the after-tax contribution, the plan will fail the top-heavy test.
+In order to take advantage of this strategy, one must generally be self-employed or have a business with no full-time employees other than the owner(s) or spouse(s) of the owner(s) to be eligible to establish a Solo 401(k) plan.
+Unfortunately, the mega backdoor Roth IRA strategy would not typically work in an employee 401(k) plan because unless a majority of employees make the after-tax contribution, the plan will fail the top-heavy test.

 Thanks to IRS Notice 2014-54, pre-tax and after-tax 401(k) funds that were distributed from a plan on a pro-rata basis can be separated once a distribution is made allowing for the creation of the backdoor Roth 401(k) strategy.
 Now, a plan participant can roll the 401(k) after-tax contributions directly to an after-tax IRA without a plan triggering event and then the after-tax IRA funds can be converted to a Roth IRA tax-free.
 So long as the after-tax 401(k) funds did not generate any earnings, the conversion of after-tax IRA funds to Roth would not be taxable.